sakuraapi/docs-core/README.md

 ## Reporting issues with the docs

-If you find an issue with the develop or master branch API documentation, please open a ticket or tack and pull request here: https://github.com/sakuraapi/core/issues.
+If you find an issue with the develop or master branch API documentation, please open a ticket or tack and pull request [here](https://github.com/sakuraapi/core/issues).